jakobjassmann/ecodes-dk-lidar/README.md

 ## Software Requirements

 The processing workdflow was developed with OPALS 2.3.2.0, Python 2.7 (as distributed with OPALS), pandas (0.24.2), GDAL 2.2.4 and SAGA GIS 7.8.2.
 Newer versions of these software packages will likely work, but have not been tested.

+The R example scripts require R and the raster package.

 Code development and processing were carried out on Windows 2012 Server 64 bit, but execution should (in theory) be platform independent.